 Borrowing money – taking money from others:

-- If you are borrowing money from a friend, or family member, make sure that you will be able to pay it back on time.
+- If you are borrowing money from a friend or family member, make sure you will be able to pay it back on time.

 - Always avoid “pay day loan” services that charge huge interest rates.

 What do I need to consider when saving money?